-Lake O’Hara is located in Yoho National Park in Eastern British Columbia, just over the border from Alberta.
-The lake and the surrounding valley are one of the most prized areas for natural beauty in the Canadian Rockies.
-At an elevation of 2,200 meters, the lake spends the majority of the year locked away in a sheet of ice.
-In the summer months, thousands of hopeful campers scramble to secure reservations at the much sought-after campsite located near the lake.
+Lake O’Hara is in Yoho National Park in Eastern British Columbia, just across the border from Alberta and only a few kilometers from Lake Louise.
+The lake and the surrounding valley are some of the most prized areas for natural beauty in the Canadian Rockies, and Lake O Hara herself is an easy contender for the most beautiful lake in B.C.

+At an elevation of 2,200 meters, the lake spends most of the year locked away in a sheet of ice.
+In the summer months, thousands of hopeful campers scramble to secure reservations at the most sought-after campsites in Canada along the lake.
 Those lucky enough to sleep on the shores of Lake O’Hara are treated to a resplendent landscape full of wildlife, glaciers, larch trees, and alpine lakes.

 How To Visit Lake O’Hara

 There are a few options for getting to Lake O’Hara and enjoying it to its fullest.
 We share the full details below.
 Visitors can access Lake O’Hara in the following ways.